Eurostar: Regional Eurostar and Nightstar

 The original proposals for Eurostar included direct services to Paris and Brussels from cities north of London: Manchester Piccadilly via Birmingham New Street on the West Coast Main Line and Leeds and Glasgow Central via Edinburgh Waverley, Newcastle and York on the East Coast Main Line.

 Seven 14-coach "North of London" Eurostar trains for these Regional Eurostar services were built, but these services never came to fruition.
 Predicted journey times of almost nine hours for Glasgow to Paris at the time of growth of low-cost air travel during the 1990s made the plans commercially unviable against the cheaper and quicker airlines.
 Other reasons that have been suggested for these services having never been run were both government policies and the disruptive privatisation of British Rail.
 Three of the Regional Eurostar units were leased by Great North Eastern Railway (GNER) to increase domestic services from London King's Cross to York and later Leeds.
-The lease expired in December 2005, and most of the NoL sets were transferred to SNCF for TGV services in northern France.
+The lease expired in December 2005, and most of the North of London sets were transferred to SNCF for TGV services in northern France.

 An international Nightstar sleeper train was also planned; this would have travelled the same routes as Regional Eurostar, plus the Great Western Main Line to Cardiff Central.
 These were also deemed commercially unviable, and the scheme was abandoned with no services ever operated.
 In 2000, the coaches were sold to Via Rail in Canada.

-Ashford International station

-Ashford International station was the original station for Eurostar services in Kent.

-Once Ebbsfleet International railway station, also designed to serve Kent, had opened, only three trains a day to Paris-Nord and one to Marne-la-Vallée – Chessy called at Ashford International for a considerable period of time.
-There were fears that services at Ashford International might be further reduced or withdrawn altogether as Eurostar planned to make Ebbsfleet International the new regional hub instead.
-However, after a period during which no Brussels-South trains served the station, to the dissatisfaction of the local communities, Eurostar reintroduced a single daily Ashford–Brussels service on 23 February 2009.

-Changes to corporate structure

-On 1 September 2010, Eurostar was incorporated as a single corporate entity, Eurostar International Limited (EIL), replacing the joint operation between EUKL, SNCF and SNCB/NMBS.
-EIL is owned by SNCF (55%), Caisse de dépôt et placement du Québec (CDPQ) (30%), Hermes Infrastructure (10%) and SNCB (5%).

-In June 2014, the UK shareholding in Eurostar International Limited was transferred from London and Continental Railways / Department for Transport to HM Treasury.
-That October, it was announced that the UK government planned to raise £300 million by selling its stake.
-In March 2015, the UK government announced that it would sell its 40% share to an Anglo-Canadian consortium made up of the Caisse and Hermes Infrastructure.
-The sale was completed in May 2015.